CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/AI901-Gettingstarted/M2a-Gettingstarted.md

 ## Overview

-In this lab, you will explore Microsoft Foundry to deploy and interact with a generative AI model.
-You will use the chat playground to test prompts and experiment with system instructions to guide model behavior.
-You will then convert the model into an agent, enhance it with knowledge tools, and publish it for use in applications.
-This lab demonstrates how to manage AI resources, configure model behavior, and build an agentic AI solution that can be integrated into real-world applications.
+In this lab, you will explore Microsoft Foundry to build and enhance a generative AI agent.
+You will create a Microsoft Foundry project, deploy a GPT model, and interact with it using the chat playground.
+You'll customize the model's behavior with system instructions, extend its capabilities using Web Search and File Search tools, and save it as a reusable agent.
+Finally, you'll preview the agent and review the sample client code used to integrate it into applications.
+This lab demonstrates how to build, customize, and deploy intelligent AI agents using Microsoft Foundry.

 ## Objectives

 By the end of this lab, you will be able to:

-1. **Create a Microsoft Foundry project:** Set up a workspace in Microsoft Foundry to manage AI resources, access models, and build generative AI solutions.
+1. **Create a Microsoft Foundry project:** Set up a Microsoft Foundry project and provision the Azure resources required to build and manage AI solutions.

-2. **Deploy and interact with a generative AI model:** Deploy a model from the Foundry catalog and use the chat playground to test prompts and understand conversational behavior.
+2. **Deploy and interact with a generative AI model:** Deploy a GPT model from the Microsoft Foundry model catalog and use the chat playground to explore conversational AI capabilities.

-3. **Experiment with system prompts and instructions:** Apply and modify system prompts to control the model’s role, tone, and response scope for specific use cases.
+3. **Customize model behavior with system instructions:** Configure system instructions to define the model’s role, tone, and response boundaries for a specific use case.

-4. **Create and configure an agent:** Convert a model into an agent by encapsulating its instructions and settings to build a task-specific AI assistant.
+4. **Enhance the model using AI tools and custom knowledge:** Extend the model with Web Search for current information and File Search for domain-specific knowledge to improve response quality.

-5. **Enhance and use the agent in applications:** Add knowledge tools to improve response accuracy, publish the agent, and integrate it into applications using APIs or SDKs.
+5. **Create, preview, and integrate an AI agent:** Save the configured model as a reusable AI agent, preview its behavior, and review the sample client code required to integrate it into applications using the Azure AI Projects SDK.

 ## Pre-requisites